 Behind the closed doors of the cathedral just Andrea Bocelli, organist Emanuele Vianelli and a select few technicians were on-site during the live concert, while our engineers managed the feeds and live stream locally from the UK.

 Jake Ward, Sales Director at Groovy Gecko, said: “Many organisations and individuals, including artists, have been eager to reach the public remotely in this very difficult time to offer comfort, entertainment and inspiration, and we were humbled and privileged to have this opportunity to help deliver this breath-taking performance by Andrea Bocelli, to millions on Easter Sunday.”
 Craig Moehl, Founder and Managing Director of Groovy Gecko, commented “Even though Bocelli is a national hero and treasure, it’s the music that seemed to resonate with so many around the world and it was very touching… It’s heartwarming and a privilege to be involved in such a historic event and help bring relief and a message of hope to so many people around the world.”

 The music as recorded live is also now available to download on iTunes.

 The results of this live stream were incredible, with over 121 million impressions and 2.8 million people tuning in live to watch Bocelli’s moving performance.
-The moving performance set the record for most-watched classical music concert on YouTube, with over 28 million people watching in the first 24 hours and over 39 million views at the time of writing.
+The moving performance set the record for most-watched classical music concert on YouTube, with over 28 million people watching in the first 24 hours and over 41 million views total, at the time of writing.